-"You cut this open all by yourself? " I asked.
+"You cut this open all by yourself?"
+I asked.

-"Shaped charge, " Doogie said.
+"Shaped charge," Doogie said.

-"Explosives? "

-[&]quot;We did some business there once, " Sasha said.
+"Explosives?"

-- "Just a little boom plastic." - "Didn't that draw attention? " - "Shape the charge in a thin line, where you want the links to pop, and you're using so little it's like one really big beat on a bass drum." - "Even if someone's close enough to hear, " Sasha said, "it's over so quick, he'd never get a fix on the direction."
+"Just a little boom plastic."

+"Didn't that draw attention?"

+"Shape the charge in a thin line, where you want the links to pop, and you're using so little it's like one really big beat on a bass drum."

+"Even if someone's close enough to hear," Sasha said, "it's over so quick, he'd never get a fix on the direction."

 Bobby said, "Radio engineering requires way more cool skills than I thought."

 Doogie asked where we were headed, and I described the cluster of warehouses in the southwest quadrant of the base, where I had last seen Orson.

 He seemed familiar with the layout of Fort Wyvern, because he needed few directions.